duneanalytics/docs/docs/query/Old-Query-Engines/PostgreSQL.md

 ## PostgreSQL

-Our PostgresSQL database and query engine are the oldest parts of Dune Analytics.
-PostgresSQL does not scale well and therefore we are deprecating it.
+Our PostgreSQL database and query engine are the oldest parts of Dune Analytics.
+PostgreSQL does not scale well and therefore we are deprecating it.
 Postgres is an entirely different database than our V2 database and therefore the data you can query is different.

-PostgresSQL is still in production and will be supported until **15/07/2023**.
-After that date, PostgresSQL will be removed from production and all queries need to be migrated to DuneSQL.
+PostgreSQL is still in production and will be supported until **15/07/2023**.
+After that date, PostgreSQL will be removed from production and all queries need to be migrated to DuneSQL.

 You can read more about PostgreSQL in the [PostgreSQL documentation](https://www.postgresql.org/docs/).

 ### Migrating from PostgreSQL

 Migrating queries from PostgreSQL to DuneSQL is a bit more difficult.
 The two query engines query different data and therefore the queries are very different.
-Additionally the way you would write queries in the index-heavy PostgresSQL is very different from the way you would write queries in the columnar DuneSQL.
+Additionally the way you would write queries in the index-heavy PostgreSQL is very different from the way you would write queries in the columnar DuneSQL.
 Learn more about this in the [data storage section](../storage.md).

 | **Description**                                                                       | **V1 - PostgreSQL**                                                                                          | **V2 - Dune SQL**                                                                                                                                                                                                                                                                                           |
 |---------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|